MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-teams-live-events.md

 #### Exclusions
 - Go Locals
-  - UK, India, Canada, Japan, Australia and other Microsoft Teams Go Locals are not currently supported.
+  - UK, India, and other Microsoft Teams Go Locals are not currently supported.
+- Go Local - Canada
+  - In Preview, customers can create events but their data will be homed in North America region.
 - China
   - Event team members and attendees will not be able to use Teams live events because Azure CDN is not accessible in China.
 A workaround is to use a company VPN connection, which gets the client connected to CDN via the customer's corporate network.